'Gunman on the ground floor': Six people arrested after firearms incident at mall

 A person posted about the incident on Facebook, saying: "Hells bells, apparently someone with a gun at Glenfield Mall, and police helicopter chase with 7 cars close to us.
 Explains the noisy light in the sky."

-The person said they had called their daughter and she was okay.
+The woman said they had called their daughter and she was okay.

 "Still stuck in level 2 at the moment.
 My poor girl said I'm scared mum.